 Step 3.
 Establish the darkest darks.

-When you view a part of the painting in isolation it tends to emphasis that part.
+When you view a part of the painting in isolation, it tends to emphasise that part.
 This can give you a distorted view of the object.
-It seems counterintuitive not to look directly at a subject to view it accurately, but just as when we softened the edges in the portrait last time it can help to echo what’s called a ‘persistent of vision’.
+It seems counterintuitive not to look directly at a subject to view it accurately, but just as when we softened the edges in the portrait last time, it can help to echo what’s called a ‘persistent of vision’.